LibertyDSNP/spec/pages/DSNP/Types/UserAttributeSet.md

 ### fromId

 - MUST be a [DSNP User Id](../Identifiers.md#dsnp-user-id)
-- MUST have authorized the creation of the Announcement, either directly or via a transparent chain of delegation
+- MUST have authorized the creation of the announcement, either directly or via a transparent chain of delegation

 ### subject